Last Updated on November 5, 2022

 Koh Lipe – 2 days

-Koh Lipe is one of Thailand’s best-kept secret.
+Koh Lipe is one of Thailand’s best-kept secrets.
 This small island features terrific beaches and crystal-clear water.
-The laid back atmosphere makes it the ideal place to chill and relax at the beach for a few days.
+The laid-back atmosphere makes it the ideal place to chill and relax at the beach for a few days.
 It’s touristy but not crowded, I’ll say it’s the perfect mix between Koh Lanta (more of a family destination) and Koh Phi Phi (the party island).

 Here are a few things to do on Koh Lipe :

 - Watch the sunrise at Sunrise Beach (Hat Chao Ley), after you can go snorkeling right from the beach.
-You can rent snorkeling gear at any dive shops;
+You can rent snorkeling gear at any dive shop;

 - Watch the sunset at Sunset Beach (Hat Pramong), at night you might even see bioluminescent plankton, you can join a tour to nearby islands to make sure you’ll see some;